matplotlib/matplotlib/doc/users/recipes.rst

 When decorating axes with text boxes, two useful tricks are to place the text in axes coordinates (see :ref:`transforms_tutorial`), so the text doesn't move around with changes in x or y limits.
-You can also use the bbox property of text to surround the text with a :class:`~matplotlib.patches.Patch` instance -- the boox keyword argument takes a dictionary with keys that are Patch properties.
+You can also use the ``bbox`` property of text to surround the text with a :class:`~matplotlib.patches.Patch` instance -- the ``bbox`` keyword argument takes a dictionary with keys that are Patch properties.

 .. plot::
    :include-source: